Burwood/cromwell/docs/backends/Google.md

 3. Also you should add a new mandatory parameter `genomics.location` to your backend configuration.
 Currently Google Cloud Life Sciences API is available only in `us-central1` and `europe-west2` locations.

-### Alpha support for WDL optional outputs on PAPI v2
+### Alpha support for WDL optional outputs on Batch

 Cromwell 53 adds alpha-quality support for WDL optional outputs on PAPI v2 backends.
 Constructs such as: